A new scale of function spaces characterizing homogeneous Besov spaces: Functional analytic properties of -spaces

-which proves the claim. \end{proof} \begin{remark} We point out that Huang also defined and studies such tent spaces in the case $p = \infty$. \end{remark}
+\begin{remark} We point out that Huang also defined and studied such tent spaces in the case $p = \infty$. \end{remark}

 For Huang's tent spaces $\T^{p,r}_{q,\beta}$, many function space properties are already established.
 By virtue of the preceding lemma, many of them transfer to our tent spaces $\T^{p,q,r}_\beta$ as well.
-This is why we will mainly focus on the study of the $\Z^{p,q,r}_\beta$ spaces in this article and will postpone further investigation of the $\T^{p,q,r}_\beta$ spaces to future work.
+This is why we will mainly focus on the study of the $\Z^{p,q,r}_\beta$ spaces in this article.
+The $\T^{p,q,r}_\beta$ spaces are further investigated by the third-named author in the follow-up article~\cite{Haardt}.
 A notable exception is Proposition~\ref{prop: real int tent space}, in which we link the real interpolation theories of tent and $\Z$-spaces.

 \begin{lemma} For all $0<r\leq \infty$ and $f\in \L^0(\IR^{d+1}_+)$, the function

 is lower semicontinuous.
 Consequently, if $p=\infty$ and/or $q=\infty$, one can replace the respective $\esssup$ by $\sup$ in the definition of $\Z^{p,q,r}_\beta$ for all $0<p,q,r\leq \infty$ and $\beta\in\IR$. \end{lemma}